dethebera/100-days-of-web-development/README.md

 I feel one of the best ways to learn coding languages is to rather do the implementation side by side with learning rather than just reading it like high school biology.
 Let's get started without wasting any time.

 - [HTML Full Course - Building a website](https://www.youtube.com/watch?v=pQN-pnXPaVg&list=PLWKjhJtqVAbnSe1qUNMG7AbPmjIG54u88&index=3)- 2 Hours<br>
-This course is great for starting, it's easy its simple.
-Also don't rush to understand things in one go.
+This course is great for starting, its easy its simple.
+Also, don't rush to understand things in one go.
 The next video is of 11 Hours that will definitely cover everything.
-I would request you'll to just treat this as a video lessons and remember the things your do not  understand.
+I would request you'll to just treat this as a video lesson and remember the things you do not  understand.
 The next video definitely will help you to clear your doubts.
 <br>

 - [Learn HTML5 AND CSS](https://www.youtube.com/watch?v=mU6anWqZJcc&list=PLWKjhJtqVAbnSe1qUNMG7AbPmjIG54u88&index=1)- 11 Hours<br> Amazing amazing.....
-Literally Freecodecamp is better than anything else out there in a few courses, WebDev is definitely one of them.<br>
+Literally, Freecodecamp is better than anything else out there in a few courses, WebDev is definitely one of them.<br>
 This course starts from the very basics to installing vscode, using and leveraging inspect element tool.
 11 Hours for this is worth it.

 - [Introduction To Responsive Web Design - Bootstrap](https://www.youtube.com/watch?v=srvUrASNj0s)- 4 Hours<br> Responsive design with HTML AND CSS.